mahata/mahata.github.io/_posts/2018-10-31-elvis-operator-priority-in-kotlin.md

 I'm taking a course named [Kotlin for Java Developer](https://www.coursera.org/learn/kotlin-for-java-developers/) from Coursera.
 I'm in the middle fo week 3, and I'd say it's a fantastic course to take if you're new to Kotlin.

 Yes, I'm one of the new comers of Kotlin.
-As a newbie, I got puzzled by an example given the course as follows:
+As a newbie, I got puzzled by an example given in the course as follows:

 ```Kotlin
 val x: Int? = 1